 Archives and special collections at Harvard support research by Harvard faculty and students, as well as an international community of scholars.
 An overview of guidelines and policies governing the use of material is provided on this page.
 For hours, directions, and other information about specific repositories, please check the individual repository websites.

-Use the “Refine” categories on the right side of the HOLLIS screen to limit search results to books, archives/manuscripts, images, or to a specific library.
+Use the “Refine My Results” categories on the left side of the HOLLIS+ screen to limit search results to, for example, archives/manuscripts, images, or a specific library.

 Harvard’s OASIS catalog is another way to search finding aids.